Projections is a blog by Jon (sorry, don’t remember how I found a link to this and I can’t find out who Jon is, pe

 - recognised (accidentally?) that books are very slow media (not many scientists write books, let alone treat books as their major source of knowledge production and dissemination)

-Just found Sarah Gibson’s blog, as the URL indicates she’s from the the Uni of Technology Sydney (or Sidenknee as we like to say down here, cos we all have chips on our shoulders about Sydney), which is sort of a sister institution to RMIT where I am rumoured to be gainfully employed.
+Just found Sarah Gibson’s blog, as the URL indicates she’s from the the Uni of Technology Sydney (or Sidenknee as

 I got the labsome students to use the four sentence abstract exercise today as a way to focus their thinking.
 As I was explaining how to do it I described it as: